tm-a-t/telegram-bot-handbook/pages/book/interaction/join-requests.md

 # Managing Join Requests as a Telegram Bot

-The "Interaction" chapter of the Papercraft Book starts here.
-It is dedicated to using bots beyond messages and commands.
+The "Interaction" chapter of the Papercraft Book starts here; it is dedicated to using bots beyond messages and commands.
 Let's talk about the notion of join requests in groups and channels.

 ## What are join requests